Sample-optimal learning of quantum states using gentle measurements: Discussion

 \subsection{From local to global gentleness}

-In Remark \ref{rem::DPI_applied_to_coherent_measurement} we have seen that no coherent measurement can achieve gentleness on all states for $\alpha$ small enough and that in order to achieve global gentleness, we must restrict ourselves to the smaller set of product states.
-This shows that there is another subtle difference in the quantum world.
-The problem only arises when including all states on the product space.
-This includes mixed non-product states.
-These do not exist for classical databases.
-This problem therefore has no analogue in the classical word.
-Let us now remark that even with the added restriction to product states both state certification and tomography are not possible for product (meaning not entangled) measurements that are globally gentle.
-We show this by using Lemma \ref{lemmaTraceNorm}.
-It connects the local gentleness of product measurements to the global gentleness on product states.

-\begin{remark} In Lemma \ref{lemma::3} we have seen that it suffices to verify gentleness on the set of pure states.
-Let us now assume, that we have a globally-$\alpha_g$ gentle measurement $M = M_1 \otimes ... \otimes M_n$.
-Lemma \ref{lemmaTraceNorm} then shows that each $M_i$ is $\alpha_l-$gentle on its respective register, where:
+Having explored the local impact of locally-gentle measurements, it is a natural next step to study the global impact of gentle measurements, in the sense that we do not view $\rho^{\otimes n}$ as $n$ individual systems but as one singular enlarged system.
+A local (product) measurement that perturbs every subsystem naturally perturbs the whole system even more.
+The question is whether or not this global perturbation can also be limited by a local measurement.
+The answer to this question is no. Let us assume that such a global $\alpha_g$-gentle product measurement $M = M_1 \otimes... \otimes M_n$ exists.
+Lemma~\ref{lemma::3} assures us that it suffices to study the gentleness of this measurement on pure states only.
+By Lemma~\ref{lemmaTraceNorm} we then know that each $M_i$ is $\alpha_l$-gentle on its respective register where

 For $\alpha_g$ to stay bounded away from $1$, we need $\alpha_l \lesssim n^{-\frac{1}{2}}$.
-The result of Theorem \ref{thm::sharpness} then shows that the measurement $M$ cannot be globally-$\alpha_g$-gentle on product states while being informative for any fixed $\alpha_g < 1$. \end{remark} We therefore see that the only way to achieve global gentleness is by using entangled measurements on product states such as the Laplace-measurement in \cite{aaronson2019gentle} which is inspired by the classical Laplace mechanism in differential privacy \cite{duchi2014localprivacydataprocessing}.
-This shows that our results complement the results of \cite{aaronson2019gentle} in such a way that they cover the cases of local and global gentleness respectively.
-We summarize this result in the following table that gives a short overview over which states which types of measurement can achieve gentleness on which types of states while remaining gentle.
+The result of Theorem \ref{thm::sharpness} then shows that the measurement $M$ cannot be globally-$\alpha_g$-gentle on product states while being informative for any fixed $\alpha_g < 1$, in the sense that there exists an estimator whose error tends to $0$ as $n$ grows.
+In order to achieve global gentleness, one must apply a global (product) measurement such as the Laplace-mechanism in \cite{aaronson2019gentle}, which is inspired by the classical Laplace mechanism in differential privacy \cite{duchi2014localprivacydataprocessing}.
+This mechanism however also requires access to- and manipulation of the system as a whole which is currently physically unfeasible.